A highly dissociative mind is a complex and wonderful thing. If you have one, it may well have saved you.

 Victims of organized abuse, OEA/RAMCOA:

-I have experience in this field (sadly), and can offer special provisions and rates for you.
+I have experience in this field (sadly), and can offer you special provisions.

 In case you may still be targeted by your abusers, please be careful when sharing information with me - if only because someone in my position is obviously a target for criminal networks.
 If you are hiding from your abusers, just never share your location with me, I do not want to know it and will never ask for it.
 To contact me then, consider using a secure email provider which does not share your IP address, such as (a free plan of) Proton or Tuta, and do not use the contact form (unless you are using a trustworthy VPN, like Proton's).
 We can easily set up more convenient and secure communications from there.